fenago/docker-course/md/lab_6.md

 ![](./images/B15021_06_15.jpg)

 Similar to the `host` network, the `none` network is mostly empty.
 Since containers deployed in this network will have no network connectivity by leveraging the `null` driver, there isn\'t much need for configuration.

-    Note

-    Be aware that the difference between the `none` and `host` networks lies in the driver they use, despite the fact that the configurations are almost identical.
-Containers launched in the `none` network have no network connectivity at all, and no network interfaces are assigned to the container instance.
-However, containers launched in the `host` network will share the networking stack with the host system.

 6. Now create a container in the `none` network to observe its operation.
 In your terminal or PowerShell session, use the